-ADMISSION/ENROLLMENT REQUIREMENTS
+ADMISSION/ENROLLMENT

-The student must have a high school diploma or General Education Development test (GED), and must be at least 17 years of age, (under 18 requires parental consent).
-In addition, the School uses the Bennett Mechanical Comprehension Test with a passing score of 39, which is the mean score for a 12th grade student, as an entrance exam.
+The student must be a high school graduate or pass the General Education Development Test (GED), High School Equivalency Test (HiSET), Test Assessing Secondary Completion (TASC) and must be at least 17 Secondary years of age, (under 18 requires parental consent).
+In addition, the School requires Mechanical Comprehension the Bennett Test with a passing score of 39, which is the mean score for a 12th grade student, as an entrance exam.
 A student that fails the test shall wait a minimum of 24 hours before the retake.
-In addition to these requirements, degree applicants must submit an essay explaining their career goals.
+In addition to these requirements, degree applicants must submit an essay explaining their career goals and obtain a Harris County Public Library card.
 See each program for any additional admission requirements.